nuzcraft/RLTut_Python3/README.md

 http://rogueliketutorials.com/tutorials/tcod/v2/part-3/

 I'm really looking forward to dungeon generation.
 The procedural nature is probably my favorite part of roguelike development/working through these tutorials.

+This turned out to be quite a lot of fun.
+I liked breaking down the procgen into smaller pieces, rectangles and such.
+Unit testing is also going well?
+I'm not sure if I'm testing functions well, but it seems like some testing is better than none.